rschuetzler/datacom-labs/Exercise 2 - View Network Configuration/2-View Network Configuration-Instructions.md

 * Run `$ ifconfig`
     * `ifconfig` is a Linux command that shows the network "**i**nter**f**ace **config**uration."
 * Two connections will be listed.
 We are concerned with the "eth0" interface.
 The "eth0" is a simulated Ethernet (wired) connection.
 * Look at the "inet addr".
 This is the Internet Protocol (IP) version 4 address.
-Like all IP addresses, it is composed of 4 numbers between 0 and 255, separated by periods.
-IP addresses within a network must be unique.
+    * Like all IP addresses, it is composed of 4 numbers between 0 and 255, separated by periods.
+IP addresses within a network must be unique because they identify a specific machine.
+IP addresses are much like mailing addresses.
+If two people had the same mailing address, mail carriers would not know where to deliver the mail.
+IP addresses on a network must be unique.
+Most operating systems will give you a warning if you try to connect to a network with a duplicate IP address.
 * The "Mask" identifies the subnet (i.e. sub network).
+    * At a high level, subnets are used to separate traffic to allow for more efficient communication.
+An analogy is a single large classroom where four classes are simultaneously being taught.
+It would be difficult to communicate in such a crowded classroom with students asking questions of the various instructors and instructors trying to be heard over the noise.
+It would be more efficient if the single large classroom were broken down into four distinct classrooms.
+This way, the communication for each class would be contained in a separate classroom.
+One of the primary benefits of subnetting is the ability to regulate traffic.
+Ideally, as much traffic as possible is kept on the same subnet.
 * The "HWaddr" is the hardware address.
 This is the media access control (MAC) address.
 Each MAC address is unique across the entire world.
+There are two parts of a MAC address--the hardware vendor identification and the device identification.
+Every piece of network equipment created by Cisco will start with the same ID, but each device will be unique.
+This convention is a standard that all device manufacturers follow.
+It should be noted, however, that users can "spoof" their MAC address, changing it from the address defined in hardware to something that the user chooses in software.
-* The output of the command also lists the amount of information sent and received.
+* The output of the `ifconfig` command also lists the amount of data sent and received.

-You will be come more familiar with these terms throughout the exercises.
+You will become more familiar with these terms throughout the exercises.
 For now, it is most important that you know where to find this information.

-### Step 3: Discover Your Host Computer's Network Configuration
+### Step 3: Discover Your Windows Host Network Configuration

+This step assumes that you are using a Windows host.
+If you are not using a Windows host, use a library computer or borrow a friend's Windows computer to complete this section.

 * Open a new command prompt on your host machine.
 * Run `> ipconfig` to show the Internet Protocol configuration.